1. GENERAL PROVISIONS

 Opening of Accounts, Signatures, Proxies

 2.1.
-The Bank shall establish for the Client, once accepted by the Bank, "accounts" which can include securities accounts, current or term accounts, amongst others.
-When opening such accounts, in any freely convertible currency recognized as such in the Grand Duchy of Luxembourg, they are subject to the exchange regulations of the Grand Duchy of Luxembourg in force when the accounts are opened.
+The Bank shall establish for the Client, once all documentation and information requested has been received in a satisfactory form and processed by the Bank, and subject to the Bank acceptance, “accounts” which can include securities accounts, current or term accounts, amongst others.
+Accounts may be opened in any freely convertible currency recognized as such in the Grand Duchy of Luxembourg and will be subject to the exchange regulations of the Grand Duchy of Luxembourg in force and applicable at the time such accounts are opened.

 2.2.
-A Client who is a natural person will be asked by the Bank to prove his/her legal identity (particularly name, nationality(ies), marital status and occupation), his legal or tax status, capacity, representations, domicile, residence(s) for tax purposes, any investment restrictions associated with his/her political or professional function or of any other kind, and must also provide any relevant documents relating to the identity and powers of persons acting on his/her behalf in the context of his/her relations with the Bank, particularly his/her proxies and legal representatives and any other information deemed useful or necessary for the due and proper fulfillment by the Bank of its obligations regarding the identification of its clients and the prevention of money laundering and the financing of terrorism.
-Clients who are natural persons undertake to immediately inform in writing the Bank of any change in relation to the above information.
-The Client undertakes to provide this data to the Bank on first request and without undue delay.
+A Client who is a natural person will be asked, and undertakes, to provide, on first request and without undue delay, the Bank with, among others, any information and documentation relating to his/her legal identity (particularly name, nationality(ies), marital status and occupation), his/her legal or tax status, capacity, representations, domicile, residence(s) for tax purposes, any investment restrictions associated with his/her political or professional function or of any other kind, the identity and powers of persons acting on his/her behalf in the context of his/her relations with the Bank, particularly his/her proxies and legal representatives as well as any other information deemed useful or necessary by the Bank for the due and proper fulfilment of its obligations regarding the identification of its Clients and anti-money laundering and counter-terrorist financing (“AML/CTF”).
+Clients who are natural persons undertake to immediately inform in writing the Bank of any change in relation to the information communicated by him/her or on his/her behalf and to provide this data and all updated information to the Bank on first request and without undue delay.

-2.4 Proper operation of accounts requires Client documentation to be complete and up to date.
+2.4.
+Proper operation of accounts and provision of services by the Bank requires Client documentation and information to be valid, accurate, complete, correct and up to date, which is acknowledged by the Client.

 2.6.
-The Client guarantees the authenticity of any document transmitted by him/her/it or a representative.
-He/she/it releases the Bank from any liability as regards the authenticity, the accuracy and the validity or completeness of documents procured.
+The Client guarantees the authenticity, correctness, accuracy, validity and completeness of any document and information transmitted by him/her/it or on him/her/its behalf.
+The Client releases the Bank from any liability as regards the authenticity, the accuracy, correctness, validity and completeness of documents and information procured.

 2.8.
-The Client shall be required to deliver to the Bank a list of the persons authorised to sign on its behalf, together with their specimen signatures, and to give written notice to the Bank of any change to be made to the list or to the signatures, irrespective of and without account being taken of entries and publications made in the relevant public journal.
-Until a written notice of change is delivered to the Bank, the signatures previously authorised shall continue to be fully valid vis-à-vis the Bank.
-When the handwritten signature has been replaced by a personal and confidential means of electronic access, such as providing an electronic signature, typing an identification number on a keyboard, electronically communicating a password, or any other technical procedure implemented by the Bank, the use of such means by the Client will have the same binding force as the use of a handwritten signature.
+The Client shall be required to deliver to the Bank and maintain up to date a list of the persons authorised to sign on his/her/its behalf (the “Authorised Persons”), together with their specimen signatures, in a satisfactory form to the Bank.
+Any modification to such list shall be immediately notified in written to the Bank together with any additional information or documentation requested by the Bank, irrespective of and without account being taken of entries or publications made in the relevant public journal or companies register.
+Until a written notice of change is delivered in a satisfactory form to and processed by the Bank, the list of signatories previously authorised shall continue to be fully valid vis-à-vis and bind the Bank and the Client.

-The Bank shall not be liable for the fraudulent use by a third party of the signature of a Client, whether such a signature is authentic or falsified.
+The Bank shall not be liable for the fraudulent use by a third party of the signature of a Client or any Authorised Person, whether such a signature is authentic or falsified.

 2.9.
-Copies of the signatures of the statutory representatives, authorised agents or proxy holders who can bind the Bank and represent it are recorded on a list, which the Client may consult subject to relevant data protection laws and regulations.
-Only documents bearing such signatures will bind the Bank.
+Specimens of signatures of the statutory representatives, authorised agents or proxy holders who can bind the Bank and represent it are recorded on an up-to-date signature list, which the Client may consult subject to relevant data protection laws and regulations.
+Only documents bearing the signatures or a Client or an Authorised Person may bind the Bank.

 2.11.
-When providing investment or ancillary services to its Clients, the Bank shall classify Clients benefiting from such services into one of the following categories: retail clients, professional clients and eligible counterparties.
+When providing investment or ancillary services to its Clients, the Bank shall classify each Client into one of the three following categories: retail Clients, professional Clients and eligible counterparties, each category benefiting from a different protection level.
 The purpose of this exercise is to enable the Bank to provide its Clients with the appropriate level of investor protection required by law, as dictated by the situation and the particular needs of the Clients.

-Retail clients are private individuals and legal entities that do not classify as professional clients.
-Retail clients are afforded the highest level of protection.
-This means that the Bank will provide each Client with the highest level of information in order to ensure that he/she/it fully understands the services provided, the risks entailed thereby, etc.
+Retail Clients are private individuals and legal entities that do not classify as professional clients.
+Retail clients benefit from the highest level of protection between the three categories.
+This means that the Bank will provide each Client categorised as retail Client with the highest level of information so that he/she/it fully understands the services provided, the risks entailed thereby, etc.

-A professional client is a client who possesses the experience, knowledge and expertise to make its own investment decisions and properly assess the risks that it incurs.
-Only certain categories of legal entities can be considered as such.
-Because of their experience and knowledge of operating in financial markets, these Clients are afforded less protection than retail clients.
+A professional Client is a private individual or a legal entity who possesses the experience, knowledge and expertise to make its own investment decisions and properly assess the risks that it incurs.
+Only certain categories of private individuals or legal entities can be considered as such.
+Because of their experience, knowledge and expertise, these Clients are afforded less protection than retail clients.

-Eligible counterparties may request to be treated as a professional client, or professional clients as a retail client.
+A retail Client may also request the Bank to be treated as a professional Client.
 However, a natural person may never be treated as an eligible counterparty.
 Clients who request to be placed in a category which is afforded a lower level of protection will lose the additional protection afforded by their original category.
-In such case, the relevant Client will be required to send a request to the Bank for its re-categorisation.
+The relevant Client will be required to send a request to the Bank for its re-categorisation.
 At its discretion, the Bank may refuse such re-categorisation of the relevant Client.
-In case of such re-categorisation, the Client is aware that he/she/it will benefit from a lower degree of protection.
-Clear written warning of the protections and investor compensation rights they may lose will be given by the Bank.
+Upon acceptance by the Bank of such re-categorisation and entering by the parties into the relevant documentation (if any), the Client is aware that he/she/it will benefit from a lower degree of protection.
+Clear written warning regarding the protections and investor compensation rights the Clients may lose by opting for a less protected category will be given by the Bank.

 Mail, Dispatch of Assets